mslawsky/marketing-budget-impact-analysis/README.md

 The insights revealed through this analysis suggest several powerful strategic approaches:

-1. **Investment Prioritization**: The data provides clear evidence for prioritizing TV advertising in the marketing mix
+1. **Investment Prioritization**: The data provides clear evidence for prioritizing TV advertising in the marketing mix, specifically favoring High category TV campaigns

 2. **ROI Forecasting**: With every $1M in TV advertising corresponding to $3.56M in sales, organizations can accurately project returns on marketing investments

+3. **Channel Mix Optimization**: The multiple regression results suggest focusing primarily on TV and Radio, with careful evaluation of Social Media strategies

-3. **Testing Framework**: A structured approach to testing TV advertising strategies can further refine understanding of performance drivers
+4. **Testing Framework**: A structured approach to testing TV advertising strategies can further refine understanding of performance drivers

-4. **Market Monitoring**: Regular analysis of the TV advertising-sales relationship can identify shifts in effectiveness over time
+5. **Market Monitoring**: Regular analysis of the TV advertising-sales relationship can identify shifts in effectiveness over time

-5. **Channel Integration**: Exploring synergies between TV and other marketing channels might reveal multiplicative effects
+6. **Channel Integration**: Exploring synergies between TV and other marketing channels might reveal multiplicative effects

 ---